 The novel switches gears and tells the story of the romance between Lorenzo and his beloved, a virginal young girl named Antonia.
 A subplot reveals the injustices suffered by Lorenzo's sister when she is tortured by nuns.
 There's also a narrative about a character called the Bleeding Nun.
-Later, Ambrosio, overcome with lust for the innocent Antonia, kills her mother and uses Matilda's black magic to assist in his seduction of her.
-He rapes Antonia, then ends up killing her in a fit of anger.
+Later, Ambrosio, overcome with lust for the innocent Antonia, kills her mother and uses Matilda's black magic to assist him in seducing her.
+He ends up raping Antonia and later killing her in a fit of rage.

 Ambrosio's sins finally catch up with him and he is delivered into the hands of the Inquisition, where he is tortured horribly and sentenced to death.
 Ambrosio sells his soul to Satan in exchange for saving his life, after which, the Devil prevents the priest's last, pathetic attempt at repentance and reveals that Antonia - the girl Ambrosio raped and killed - was actually his long lost sister.
 Then he subjects Ambrosio to an agonizing death.

 The Monk caused quite a furor when it was published.
 Lurid, lewd, and shockingly graphic, it was the first novel to feature a Catholic priest as the villain.
 The novel was a sensation with readers and critics alike and made its author a celebrity.
+He was given the nickname Monk.
 Eventually, a magistrate issued an injunction restricting its sale on the grounds of obscenity.
 Lewis removed some elements that he thought were the reason for the magistrate's ruling and published a second edition.
 The novel still retained most of its horror.

 The furor didn't die down, though.
-Matthew Lewis had since become an elected Member of Parliament, and when it was discovered that he was the M.G.
+When Matthew Lewis became an elected Member of Parliament, and it was discovered that he was the M.G.
 Lewis who wrote The Monk, it caused quite a scandal.
 The novel would continue to earn praise, provoke outrage, and become one of the greatest Gothic novels of all time.
 Lord Byron paid tribute to Lewis in his poem English Bards And Scotch Reviewers.
 The Marquis de Sade praised Lewis' writing skills in his classic essay, Reflections On The Novel.